-At the end of the 20th century, technologies stemming from aero-spacial engineering enabled a whole world of new possibilities in 3D architecture, and were transmited by LfC to the field of spinal implants.
-Electron beam melting (EBT-Electron Beam Technology) of Ti-alloy powder with over 2000 deg.
-C in a vacuum chamber -that is the essence of hi-tech need for creation of new generation 3D-implants.
-Apart from the structure itself, which favors bone ingrowth within the special cells, the design also enables a better osteointegration mechanism reducing fusion time by approximately 40-50 percent and more.
-This new phenomenon was studied and called „Ivy-like mechanism, L.C.” as a metaphor for mimic way of the natural growth of ivy climbing along the specially made rough surface of truss design.
+At the end of the 20th century, technologies stemming from aero-space engineering opened a world of new possibilities in 3D spatial architecture.
+LfC managed to transmit this space technology to the field of spinal implants.
+Electron beam melting (EBT-Electron Beam Technology) of Ti-alloy powder with temperatures over 2000 deg.
+C in a vacuum chamber -that is the essence of technology used to create a new generation of 3D-implants.
+Apart from the structure itself, which favors bone ingrowth within the spatial cells, the implant’s design enables an accelerated osteointegration mechanism reducing fusion time by 40-50 percent and more.
+This new phenomenon was studied and called „Ivy-like mechanism, L.C.” as a metaphor for the natural growth process of ivy, which climbs along the specially made rough surface of truss design.

 Ciupik L.F., Kierzkowska A., Cęcek J., Pieniążek J. Sterna J., Cieślik-Górna M. The use of incremental technology to produce 3D-Truss Ti6Al4V implants which improves the spinal treatment effectiveness.
 Key Engineering Materials; 2016; 687: 179-184.

 Ciupik L.F., Kierzkowska A. Technology-biomechanical evaluation of metal biomaterials derived by layer technology.
 Engineering of Biomaterials; 2010; 93: 14-18.